 Thanks for a great question.

-The technique pictured is great, but I would throttle back a bit on the claims that it is THE exercise for all these problems.
+The technique pictured in the link above is great, but I would throttle back a bit on the claims that it is THE exercise for all these problems.
 Plantar fascitis, in my experience, can be sourced in different parts of the Superficial Back Line – sometimes in the pelvis, even in the neck!

 For compartment syndrome, it is of course the fascial walls called septa that are defining the compartments of the lower leg.
 The more severe the case, the more frequent and strong the applications need to be.
 These techniques should be done when the syndrome is NOT flared up – in other words as preparation, not as an acute cure.
 The usual RICE formula should be applied in the acute stage.
 Continued below…